Doug Henning: Career

 Henning borrowed money for the project and spent $5,000 to build and design illusions.
 They set up a backer's audition in Toronto.
 One man found potential in the project and invested $70,000.
-It took so long to work out a plot around his illusions that there was time only for two dress rehearsals, neither of which was in the theater.
+It took so long to work out a plot around his illusions that there was time only for two dress rehearsals, neither of which was in the theatre.

 The show opened at the Royal Alexandra Theatre in Toronto, where it broke box-office records.
 Henning reworked the show after catching the attention of New York producers and took it to Broadway as The Magic Show, with songs composed by Stephen Schwartz.
 Debuting in 1974, the show ran for four and a half years and earned Henning a Tony Award nomination.

 Following his Broadway success, Henning approached NBC with the idea of producing a television special.
 It was not until Henning suggested that he would reproduce live Harry Houdini's famous and dangerous water-torture escape—for the first time since Houdini performed it himself—that the NBC executives signed him.

-Henning spent the next eight months reworking his stage act for TV and practicing the water-torture escape act.
+Henning spent the next eight months reworking his stage act for TV and practising the water-torture escape act.
 More than 50 million viewers tuned in for the December 1975 broadcast of Doug Henning's World of Magic, hosted by Bill Cosby.

 In 1977, Henning co-wrote a biography of Houdini, Houdini: His Legend and His Magic.
 He created illusions for an Earth, Wind and Fire tour in 1979, and for two of singer Michael Jackson's concerts, including his 1984 Victory Tour.

 In 1983, Henning was the producer and star of the Broadway musical Merlin.
-In 1984, he began a solo show on Broadway called Doug Henning and His World of Magic.
+In 1984, he began a solo Broadway show, Doug Henning and His World of Magic.

-In 1985, a set of plush toys called "Doug & Debby Henning's: Wonder Whims" were made by Panosh Place and copyrighted by Marvin Glass and Associates.
+In 1985, Doug & Debby Henning's Wonder Whims, a set of plush toys, were made by Panosh Place and copyrighted by Marvin Glass and Associates.
 There were a total of six Wonder Whim characters.
 Each came with an animal friend, a personalized story, and a magic kaleidoscope wand of colors and patterns.